ROCm/omnitrace/docs/how-to/instrumenting-rewriting-binary-application.rst

    omnitrace-instrument -o ./foo.inst -- foo
    omnitrace-instrument -o ./libfoo.so.2 -- /usr/local/lib/libfoo.so.2

-At this point, the instrumented ``foo.inst`` executable will still dynamically load the original ``libfoo.so.2`` in ``/usr/local/lib``:
+At this point, the instrumented ``foo.inst`` executable still dynamically loads the original ``libfoo.so.2`` in ``/usr/local/lib``:

 .. code-block:: shell